RosettaCommons/documentation/scripting_documentation/ClaimingMovers.md

 <RigidChunkCM name="chunk" region_file="core.rigid" template="template.pdb" apply_to_template="centroid" />
 ```

 Multiple movers can be separated by commas.
-Thus `apply_to_template="centroid,fullatom,centroid"` would apply the mover `centroid` followed by the mover `fullatom` followed by the mover `centroid`.
+Thus `apply_to_template="centroid,fullatom,centroid"` would apply the mover `centroid` followed by the mover `fullatom` followed by the mover `centroid` (and hence be equivalent to simply applying `centroid`).

 # CoMTrackerCM